Big Data

 BigData@Heart

-Launched in March 2017, BigData@Heart is a five-year project of the Innovative Medicines Initiative (IMI), a EU public-private consortium consisting of patient networks, learned societies, SMEs, pharmaceutical companies and academia.
+Launched in March 2017 and finalised in February 2023, BigData@Heart was a six-year project of the Innovative Medicines Initiative (IMI), a EU public-private consortium consisting of patient networks, learned societies, SMEs, pharmaceutical companies, and academia.

-BigData@Heart’s ultimate goal is to develop a Big Data-driven translational research platform of unparalleled scale and phenotypic resolution in order to deliver clinically relevant disease phenotypes, scalable insights from real-world evidence and insights driving drug development and personalised medicine through advanced analytics.
-To accomplish this, BigData@Heart will:
+BigData@Heart’s ultimate goal was to develop a Big Data-driven translational research platform of unparalleled scale and phenotypic resolution in order to deliver clinically relevant disease phenotypes, scalable insights from real-world evidence and insights driving drug development and personalised medicine through advanced analytics.
+To accomplish this, the BigData@Heart consortium achieved the following:

-• Assemble an unparalleled array of big-data sets;
+• Assembled an unparalleled array of big-data sets;

-• Create a responsive and agile research framework to address the objectives;
+• Created a responsive and agile research framework to address the objectives;

-• Create systems to leverage existing state-of-the-art solutions from different sources to enable combination for high-power identification, harmonisation, access and analysis of distributed data;
+• Created systems to leverage existing state-of-the-art solutions from different sources to enable combination for high-power identification, harmonisation, access and analysis of distributed data;

-• Develop and expand on this distributed data for further analysis;
+• Developed and expanded on this distributed data for further analysis;

-• Create novel frameworks for disease definitions based on up-to-date scientific evidence;
+• Created novel frameworks for disease definitions based on up-to-date scientific evidence;

-• Leverage unique database access and big data science expertise to validate (and tweak) the novel frameworks through a number of pilot studies with high and immediate social relevance;
+• Leveraged unique database access and big data science expertise to validate (and tweak) the novel frameworks through a number of pilot studies with high and immediate social relevance;

-• Involve all relevant stakeholders (including policy makers and insurers) to ensure full support for this new framework;
+• Involved all relevant stakeholders (including policy makers and insurers) to ensure full support for this new framework;

 • Set new and durable standards for cardiovascular big-data science for the next decades.